reshinto/reshinto.github.io/docs/interviewPrep/system_design/readme.md

-# Introduction
+# System Design

-- System interviews require the interviewee to have a lot of knowledge about systems, and about how to build robust, functional, and scalable systems
+- System design interviews require the interviewee to have a lot of knowledge about systems, and about how to build robust, functional, and scalable systems

 ## System Design Basics